hpacheco/ses/labs/Lab1.md

 ```
 ![lab1-framac-taintd](lab1-framac-taintd.png)
 </details>

-The result may be slightly surprising, but it highlights that Frama-C's taint analysis only considers direct information flows; the input ``x`` is never directly assigned to the output of the function, and only indirectly the output by affecting the conditional clauses.
+The result may be slightly surprising, but it highlights that Frama-C's taint analysis only considers direct information flows; the input is never directly assigned to the output of the function, and only indirectly the output by affecting the conditional clauses.

 Although we can not reason about indirect flows, we can change the default tainting behavior of `get_sign` by explicitly specifying a taint contract.